-Carmine Lauri has been awarded with the Malta Society of Arts’ 2015 Gold Medal in recognition for his outstanding internationl career.
-The presentation will be held at the premises of the MSA, Palazzo de La Salle, on the 23rd March 2016 under the patronage of H.E.
+Charles Gatt has been awarded with the Malta Society of Arts’ 2017 Gold Medal in recognition for his contribution to the arts.
+The presentation will be held at the Concert Hall of the Malta Society of Arts, Palazzo de La Salle, on the 6 December 2017 at 7pm during a private ceremony held under the patronage of H.E.
 Marie Louise Coleiro Preca, President of Malta.

 A Biographical Outline

 Born in Żebbiegħ, Gatt is popularly known as ‘City’.
 His interest in both music and painting started more or less at the same time.
 He joined the Education Department in 1961 and pursued a training course at St Michael’s College of Education.
 He taught art from 1968 to 1975 when he joined the staff of the School of Music, teaching percussion.
 He served as principal of the same school (1995-2005).